 Buying a home is a huge financial step in anyone’s life.
 Luckily, you often won’t have to go through the process alone.
-Many people buy a home with a partner, whether a spouse, sibling or even business partner.
+Many people buy a home with a partner, whether a spouse, a sibling or even a business partner.
 When going through the mortgage process with another person, you have the option of choosing an individual or a joint mortgage.
-Not sure what a joint mortgage is or if it’s right for you?
+However, there are advantages and drawbacks to either decision you make.
+You can always consult a financial advisor about your long-term financial plan when making decisions like this too.

 What Is a Joint Mortgage?